cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 A Cosmos SDK application on an application-specific blockchain usually consists of several modules attending to separate concerns.
 Each module has a state that is a subset of the entire application state.

-The Cosmos SDK adopts an object-capabilities-based approach - only reveal what is necessary to get the work done - to help developers better protect their application from unwanted inter-module interactions.
+The Cosmos SDK adopts an object-capabilities-based approach to help developers better protect their application from unwanted inter-module interactions.
 Keepers are at the core of this approach.

 A keeper is a Cosmos SDK abstraction that manages access to the subset of the state defined by a module.
 All access to the module's data must go through the module's keeper.